-Brady Paul Memorial Lodge #54 of the Fraternal Order of Police received its charter from the Pennsylvania State Lodge on July 2nd, 1948.
-The lodge is named after Cpl.
-Brady C. Paul who enlisted in the Highway Patrol on January 7th, 1926.
-On December 27th, 1929, Cpl.
-Paul along with Patrolman Ernest Moore, was setting up a roadblock on the Butler Highway, three miles east of New Castle, Pa.
-They stopped a vehicle with an Ohio plate, when a woman, one of three passengers, fired a pistol at the two officers.
-Cpl.
-Paul was killed by Irene Schroeder and Moore was wounded.
-Cpl.
-Paul was 29 years old.
-Brady Paul Lodge #54 covers western Pennsylvania including Mercer, Lawrence, Butler, Armstrong and Beaver counties.
+Brady Paul Memorial Lodge #54 of the Fraternal Order of Police was named after Corporal Brady C. Paul - Enlisted in the Pennsylvania State Police on January 7, 1926.
+He was setting up a roadblock on the Butler Highway, 3 miles east of New Castle, at Rose Point, Lawrence County, accompanied by Patrolman Ernest Moore.
+Corporal Paul and Patrolman Moore stopped a vehicle with Ohio registration, when a woman, one of three individuals in the vehicle, fired a pistol at the two officers.
+Corporal Paul was killed on December 27, 1929, by Irene Schroeder, who fired the fatal shots.
+Patrolman Moore was wounded during the altercation.
+Corporal Paul was 29 years of age.

 McCluskey-Roynan Memorial Lodge #61 of the Fraternal Order of Police was chartered on December 27th, 1950.
 The lodge was named after Tprs.
 McCluskey and Roynan.
 Both were retired Pennsylvania State Police members from the Troop “C” who passed away just prior to the Lodge’s formation.
 McCluskey-Roynan Memorial Lodge #61 consists of members in the counties of Jefferson, Clearfield, McKean, elk, Clarion, and Forest.